testdevlab/Py-TestUI/README.md

         return Elements(driver, locator_type, locator)
 ```

-Once you create the definition of the element with the static method e(driver, l_type, locator) you can start using a series of action/assertion methods that are built-in within Elements class.
+Once you create the definition of the element with the static method e(driver,
+l_type, locator) you can start using a series of action/assertion methods that
+are built-in within Elements class.

 Action methods are the ones meant to do something over the UI.
+In case they
-In case the cannot be performed, they will rise an error which will show all the information needed for debugging:
+cannot be performed, an error will be raised that will show all the information
+needed for debugging:

 ```py
     element = e(driver, 'id', 'some_id')